j3nsykes/MotionTriggers/README.md

 # MotionTriggers
-A workshop focusing on the creative uses of ultrasonic sensors.
+A two-part workshop focusing on the creative uses of ultrasonic sensors.

+## Workshop 01

+## Workshop 02